 - A family history of kidney problems

-You will be asked about your symptoms and health history.
+The doctor will ask about symptoms and health history.
 A physical exam will be done.
 A doctor who focuses on kidney or bladder problems may need to be seen.

-To help find a cause, your doctor may do:
+To help find a cause, the doctor may do:

 - Urine tests